ManojKudkyal/Supply-chain-demand-forecasting/README.md

 ### 5. Model Training:
 Train various machine learning and statistical models using the preprocessed data and engineered features.
 Models could include time series models like ARIMA, SARIMA, Prophet and linear models like linear regression.

+### 6. Model Evaluation:
+Evaluate the trained models using appropriate metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and Mean Absolute Percentage Error (MAPE) and Symmetric Mean Absolute Percentage Error(SMAPE).
+Select the best-performing model based on these evaluations.

+### 7. Results Visualization:
+Generate and save visualizations to illustrate the model performance and predictions.
+This helps in communicating the results to stakeholders.